ComputeSoar/OpenInSpotifyApp/README.md

 ## Installation

+1. Extract the contents of `OpenInSpotifyApp.zip`
-1. Run `Install.bat` to set up the necessary registry entries.
+2. Run `Install.bat` to set up the necessary registry entries
-2. Install the extension that should automatically be prompted to install after running `Install.bat`.
+3. Install the extension that should automatically be prompted to install after running `Install.bat`

 **Note:** Before running scripts or installing browser extensions from external sources, be cautious and ensure that they come from trustworthy and reliable sources to avoid potential security risks.